RobVortex11/GRATITUDE-JOURNAL-NEW-1/gratitude.md

 I am grateful to my L2 and L3 peers for inspiring me to stay put, believe in me and know that all the technical challenges will make sense as we work through them
+I am grateful to those who have helped me improve by genuinely lending a helping hand when in desperation.
+SHout out to those in L2 and L3!